David Fincher loves Chinatown.

-Commentator: Robert Towne (writer), David Fincher (fan)
+Commentators: Robert Towne (writer), David Fincher (fan)

 1. Fincher loves how sinister the black & white logo looks as it suggests something monstrous like King Kong, but when he asks if it was intentional Towne says its effect was just the “luck of the draw.”

-2. The first time Towne saw the completed film was at an advance screening for Variety and Hollywood Reporter critics, “and up to that point, I like most of us thought the film was a disaster.”
+2. The first time Towne saw the completed film was at an advance screening for Variety and Hollywood Reporter critics, “and up to that point, I, like most of us, thought the film was a disaster.”

 3. The film’s original score was lost for various reasons ‐ Towne doesn’t even recall who had composed it ‐ and Jerry Goldsmith came in last minute to compose a new one in nine days.
 “I think this is the pinnacle,” says Fincher.
 “I know it was a pinch-hit, but man, it is as close to the designated hitter hitting a home run.”

 4. Producer Robert Evans suggested the trumpet as the recurring instrument for its “mournful, lonely” quality.

 5. “How great is Burt Young,” asks Fincher rhetorically before asking how much luck plays into casting.
 Towne says the film was lucky in every regard, both behind and in front of the camera.
 “At critical junctures, people made their entrances and exits in just the right way.”

 6. “I love the name Ida Sessions,” says Fincher.
 “There’s something about the name that just feels like voice-over talent.”
 Towne says he picked the surnames out of “obscure tomes” from the past because he liked the sound.